podcast

 Climate Leadership In A Multipolar New World Order

-In the podcast episode featuring Sir Jonathon Porritt, the discussion revolves around the pressing need for climate leadership in a rapidly changing global landscape characterised by a multipolar world order.
+Detailed Synopsis: In the podcast episode featuring Sir Jonathon Porritt, the discussion revolves around the pressing need for climate leadership in a rapidly changing global landscape characterised by a multipolar world order.
 Porritt emphasises the urgency of addressing climate change, highlighting that the time for action is not in the distant future but rather in the immediate decade ahead.
 This urgency is underscored by the recognition that governments and institutions often engage in what Porritt terms "institutional denial", where they acknowledge the science of climate change but fail to act on its implications.
-Institutional Denial and Its Im...
+Institutional Denial an...

 2025-06-09